buyallmemes/blog-api/posts/20240422-testing-guideline.md

 * The test class is getting too big and requires a lot of doom-scrolling?
   Split it into several test classes.
-  This is also a good indicator that class under the test is too big with too many responsibilities.
+  This is also a good indicator that the class under the test is too big with too many responsibilities.
   Refactor it.
   Split it into smaller pieces.